EHCP: Moving Into and Out of East Sussex

 We will transfer your child’s EHCP file to the new Local Authority on the day of your move.
 If we weren’t aware of the move at least 15 working days prior, we will transfer the file within 15 working days of becoming aware of your move.

-Help and Support
+Additional Help and Support

-Assessment & Planning
+Assessment and Planning (A&P)

 Amaze SENDIASS

-Amaze SENDIASS (Special Educational Needs and Disabilities Information Advice and Support Service) are a local charity who offer free, independent, and impartial advice for all matters relating to SEND.
-Contact Amaze SENDIASS:
+Amaze SENDIASS (Special Educational Needs and Disabilities Information Advice and Support Service) are a local charity.
+They offer free, independent, and impartial advice for all matters relating to SEND.
+Contact Amaze SENDIASS by:

 East Sussex Local Offer directory of services

-You can visit our SEND-specific online directory, hosted on East Sussex 1Space, that lists many different services both throughout the county and online.
-Services include advice, guidance and support groups, activities and events and mental health and wellbeing support among many other topics:
+You can visit our SEND-specific online directory, hosted on East Sussex 1Space.
+The directory lists many different services both throughout the county and online.
+Services cover many topics, including:

 NHS - Health A to Z

-While the East Sussex Local Offer aims to provide as much information as possible, there may be some conditions that aren't covered in thorough detail.
-The NHS website has pages that list all conditions, with information and advice on how to get extra support:
+The East Sussex Local Offer aims to provide as much information as possible.
+There may be some conditions that aren't covered in thorough detail.
+The NHS website has pages that list all conditions.
+These pages provide information and advice on how to get extra support:

 Glossary of East Sussex SEND Terms

-Some of the terms used on this website are explained on our page, Glossary of East Sussex SEND Terms.
+We explain some of the terms used on this website on our page, Glossary of East Sussex SEND Terms.